 Florida Standard Residential Lease Agreement

-The Florida Standard Residential Lease Agreement is a standard form used for the renting of a home, apartment, condominium, or other property.
-As such it generally allows for tenancy for one (1) year, although it could be or less in certain circumstances.
+The Florida Standard Residential Lease Agreement is a standard form used for the renting of a home, apartment, condominium, or other property for a standard length of one (1) year.
 The document also outlines the duties and rules the parties must follow as long as the agreement remains in effect.
-According to § 83.51, for example, the landlord is responsible for facilitating the extermination of any rodents or other pests.
-The landlord is also responsible for facilitating garbage removal, and providing the tenant(s) with: the means to access and secure the dwelling; access to common areas that are free from hazards; and working heat and water systems.
+A notable section from Florida’s lease laws is § 83.51 which requires the landlord to facilitate the extermination of any rodents or other pests.
+The landlord is also responsible for facilitating garbage removal and providing tenants with: the means to access and secure the dwelling; access to common areas that are free from hazards; and working heat and water systems.
 However, the tenants may be required to pay for certain utilities and trash pickup if these specifications are included in the lease.

 Tenant Screening: Florida Rental Application